khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Execution/README.md

 # Execution

 ## Description:

-Execution consists of techniques that result in adversary-controlled code running on a local or remote system.
-Techniques that run malicious code are often paired with techniques from all other tactics to achieve broader goals, like exploring a network or stealing data.
-For example, an adversary might use a remote access tool to run a PowerShell script that does Remote System Discovery.
+Execution techniques involve methods adversaries use to run malicious code on local or remote systems.
+This includes leveraging built-in system utilities, scripting interpreters, and administrative tools to execute commands, deploy payloads, and maintain control over compromised environments while often blending with legitimate system activities.

 ## Techniques:
 ### T1047 - Windows Management Instrumentation
 #### Description:

-Adversaries may abuse Windows Management Instrumentation (WMI) to execute malicious commands and payloads.
-WMI is designed for programmers and is the infrastructure for management data and operations on Windows systems.
-WMI is an administration feature that provides a uniform environment to access Windows system components.
+Adversaries abuse Windows Management Instrumentation (WMI) to execute commands and perform various malicious activities on local or remote systems.
+This technique involves using WMIC.exe to create, manipulate, or delete processes, enabling attackers to run code, conduct reconnaissance, and maintain persistence while leveraging a legitimate administrative tool that may bypass security monitoring.

 #### Kibana Query Language Code (KQL):
 ```